Sinking of the Titanic: Effects of the collision

 Above the waterline, there was little evidence of the collision.
-The stewards in the first class dining room noticed a shudder, which they thought might have been caused by the ship shedding a propeller blade.
+The stewards in the first-class dining room noticed a shudder, which some thought might have been caused by the ship shedding a propeller blade.
 Many of the passengers felt a bump or shudder – "just as though we went over about a thousand marbles", as one survivor put it – but did not know what had happened.
 Those on the lowest decks, nearest the site of the collision, felt it much more directly.
 Engine Oiler Walter Hurst recalled being "awakened by a grinding crash along the starboard side.
 No one was very much alarmed but knew we had struck something."
 Fireman George Kemish heard a "heavy thud and grinding tearing sound" from the starboard hull.